NoMan2000/osobjects/public/readme.md

 Statements are the evaluation of all the expressions, terminated by the semi-colon or a new line if you are using Automatic Semi-Colon Insertion.

-## Dealing with Types

-Note that this is pseudo-code to demonstrate a point.
-Python uses what's known as `duck-typing` to understand a value passed in.
-Unlike Java, that requires an explicit declaration:

-    public String function getGraduationDateToString(Calendar yourGraduationDate)
-    {
-      String gradString = String.valueOf(yourGraduation.YEAR);
-      return gradString;
-    }

-Notice we have to specify that we want the method to return a String, and that we expect an object of type calendar as an argument, and our inner variable of gradString has to be specified that it too will be a string.

-Python will not check what type of object gets passed in.
-There are ways to create `Interfaces` in Python, but they are generally rare.
-Equivalent Python:

-    def get_graduation_date_to_string(yourGraduation):
-        return str(yourGraduation.YEAR)

-So long as a method exists or property exists, Python will invoke it.
-The term `duck-typing` means so long as whatever is passed to the method has the method or property the function is invoking, Python will not raise an error.

-We do not have to specify that we are expecting an object of type Calendar, but we do have to explicitly cast it as a string using `str` to get the correct value back.

-If there is no `YEAR` property on the object passed in, Python will throw an error, or raise an exception to use Python's terminology.
-The exception will show `object has no attribute 'YEAR'`

-The equivalent JavaScript:

-    function getGraduationDateToString(yourGraduation) {
-      return String(yourGraduation.YEAR);
-    }

-JavaScript will not throw an error and will return `"undefined"` as a string.

 ## The Window object

 In the browser, trying to create a variable without using the keyword `var` attaches a variable to the global object.
 The `use strict` statement is a way of turning that off, and NodeJS does this by default.